Information regarding browser or device support

 What are charitable donations?

-You can make donations in many different forms, including cash, personal property (such as furniture and clothing), real estate, and even out-of-pocket expenses related to volunteer work.
+You can make donations in many different forms, including cash, check, credit card, payroll deduction, personal property (such as furniture, electronics, and clothing), real estate, and even out-of-pocket expenses related to volunteer work.

 How much can I donate to a charity without itemizing?

-If you want tax deductions for your charitable contributions, you must be able to itemize your deductions.
-This is a change from recent years when you could deduct a limited about of contributions even if you took the standard deduction.
+If you want tax deductions for your charitable contributions, you must itemize your deductions on Schedule A. This is a change from past years when you could deduct a limited about of contributions even if you took the standard deduction.
+Good news: The non-itemizers charitable deduction on Form 1040 will be back starting in 2026.

 Check your standard deduction before you start itemizing